Hi! You found our list of great work from home gifts for employees.

 Work from home gifts are presents you can send to colleagues that work remotely.
 These gifts tend to be related to remote work like gadgets or desk ornaments, or are otherwise location independent such as gift cards and online subscriptions.
+The purpose of these gifts is to boost morale and improve company culture.

 This list contains: